hafsa-aarifeen/Plot-Graphs-in-Linux-using-Python/README.md

 ## Script Functionality

 #### 01. User input
-* The script prompts the user for the following information:
+* The script asks the user to input the following information:
     * Path to the CSV file.
     * output filename (including the .xlsx extension).
     * Title for the chart.